3 Misconceptions of Custom Casegoods

 Check out this blog for 5 reasons why working with a domestic manufacturer is a financially responsible move for your hotel.
 In short, the combination of shipping costs, tariffs and customs, durability, and quality needs to be taken into account.
 If you base your decision solely on the list price but don’t consider the hidden costs now and beyond such as longevity and customer impression that could degrade your brand, you’re only looking at surface level.
 Consider all your options, weigh the pros and cons of the factors that impact the price of your customized casegoods, and make a decision based on your unique needs.

 We’ve heard it many times before, “customized products must take longer to produce” and that’s not always the case.
 Lead times have been impacted by the COVID-19 pandemic and subsequent supply chain issues.
 When importing products from overseas, lead times can soar.
 However, domestic manufacturers, including those who create custom solutions, have a leg up.
 Without an ocean between designers, retailers, and their products, lead times on custom casegoods are minimal in comparison to imports.

 Just as the hidden costs of shipping and importing can add up, the cost of lost time can as well.
 Ports impacted by unexpected delays and backlogs could push out openings or reopenings, which could result in lost revenue.

-For most custom casegood manufacturers, the longest lead time in the production calendar is often the materials.
-Materials like laminate, veneer, and stone are often purchased as needed, based on the specific selections of the customers.
+In the production schedule of most custom casegood manufacturers, the lengthiest lead time typically arises from sourcing materials.
+Materials such as laminate, veneer, and stone are typically purchased on-demand, based on the specific selections of the customers.
 Here at WoodgeniX, we are committed to utilizing local resources whenever possible.
 This helps to shorten lead times considerably, ensuring that our customers get the pieces they need when they need them.

 Misconception #3: The Process is Too Complicated